PrestaShopCorp/docs.cloud.prestashop.com/docs/src/2-technical-development-standards/README.md

 These rules are **non-negotiable**.
 Failure to comply will result in automatic rejection.

 ### Core Module Structure
+#### 🚨 Module Technical Name
+Since december 2025 **the module technical name must be strictly identical for all ZIP versions of the same module.**

 #### 🚨 Module Structure Compliance